zenvisage/zenvisage/README.md

      docker run --name zenv -d -p 8080:8080 zenvisage

-zenv is the name of the container,  -d is for deamon and -p 8080:8080 is exposing the 8080 from the container to the localhost (it can be 8888:8080, which will expose the app in 8888)
+zenv is the name of the container,  -d is for daemon and -p 8080:8080 is exposing the 8080 from the container to the localhost (it can be 8888:8080, which will expose the app in 8888)

 Wait a few seconds and go to  localhost:8080